Ptujec/LaunchBar/README.md

 [→ Go to my website to view a curated list of my actions.](https://ptujec.github.io/launchbar)

 ## Installation
 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this repository.
 This includes the entire content including screenshots.
-But it's not a large downtown.
+But it's not a large download.

 After downloading or cloning and unzipping just double click the `.lbaction` packages you want to use to install them.